Art, Anxiety, and Abandoning Outcomes

 1) The "ugly phase" of establishing the design.
 I rarely share progress at this point.
 Just working, reworking, and reworking again.
 I'm frustrated often and tired always.
 Then, a light begins to grow in the distance.
 I feel a bit better with every session.

 2) Refinements and details.
 This feels wonderfully indulgent.
-I've put in the foundational work and add that ~razzle-dazzle~.
+I've put in the foundational work and add that somthing-something.
 I excitedly share progress with friends.
 Life is good.

 3) Nearing completion.
 I've pushed as far as I can and share progress with mentors/peers, asking for critiques.
 I make a list of necessary corrections.
 (Note to self: take a day to enjoy what you've done before seeking critique, otherwise you'll become sad and moody).
 Usually, I become sad and moody.